Chocolate Puma

 Chocolate Puma are a DJ and music production duo from Haarlem, North Holland, consisting of René ter Horst ("DJ Zki") and Gaston Steenkist ("Dobre").
-Their stage names include "Zki & Dobre", "The Good Men", and "The Goodmen".
+Their stage names include "Zki & Dobre", "The Good Men", and "Riva".

 Zki & Dobre have produced dance music under various group names since the early 1990s.
 Their most notable productions are "Give It Up" (1993) credited to The Good Men, "I Wanna Be U" (2001) credited to Chocolate Puma, and "Who Do You Love Now?"
 (2001) credited to Riva, and featuring Dannii Minogue.
 They also founded their own record label, Pssst Music.

 Musical career

-As the Goodmen, their most notable production was "Give It Up", a 1993 house music track based upon samba styled percussion and the simple, repeating vocal line of the song title.
+As the Goodmen, their most notable production was "Give It Up", a 1993 house music track based upon samba-styled percussion and the simple, repeating vocal line of the song title.
 The percussion was inspired by a Sérgio Mendes recording.

 The song rose to #1 on the US Billboard Hot Dance Club Play chart in 1993 and made a brief appearance on the US Billboard Hot 100 chart, peaking at #71.
 When re-released in late 1993, "Give It Up" reached #5 on the UK Singles Chart.